SineadMorris/ushr/README.md

 ##### Citing this package

-Citation information can be found using `citation("ushr")`; updated citations will be available in the upcoming paper: Morris SE et al. "ushr: Understanding suppression of HIV in R" (*in review*).
+Citation information can be found using `citation("ushr")`; updated citations will be available in the upcoming paper: Morris SE et al. "ushr: Understanding suppression of HIV in R" (*in press*).

 ##### Recent updates